adlnet-archive/xapi-bootcamp-2015/Day One workshops/Starting from SCORM - A Developer's Guide/Instructions.md

 }
 ```

 Next update the object return value to include the new public function.
-Change the return value as follows:
+Look for the code below and change as follows:

 ``` javascript
 ...